-Here I sit, bewildered at the growing schism between Christians, including members of the LDS church.
+Here I sit, bewildered at the growing schism between Christians.

 On the one side is a group quickly growing in numbers that appeals to the heart and preaches love, tolerance, and acceptance almost to the exclusion of other true principles like judgment, obedience, and truth.